How long will the AI Prevention Zone last in Scotland?

 What birds does this apply to?

 The zone applies to all poultry and captive birds, regardless of species.
 If you keep several types of birds, house chickens or turkeys in separate enclosures from ducks and geese.
-We've produced a poster aimed at backyard poultry or small flock bird keepers providing tips and advice.

 What should I do to prepare for letting my birds out?